-3.4.1 Application of NFPA 820
+3.4.1 Protection against Fire and Explosion Hazards

 - 1. Application of NFPA 820 shall be comprehensive, except as approved by the City during the preliminary design phase of a project. - 2.
 Preliminary design stage: - 2.1 During the preliminary design stage, review and make recommendations regarding the application of NFPA 820 to the project.
-Review the lifecycle capital and operating costs for the proposed ventilation rate and associated electrical classification. - 2.1.1 Consider heating costs in the application of NFPA 820. - 2.1.2 Propose ventilation rates to the City for review, along with corresponding annual heating costs. - 2.1.3 Review the proposed ventilation strategy with the City and implement as per City direction. - 2.2 For design-build projects, all work shall fully comply with NFPA 820, unless specifically indicated otherwise in the Contract.
+Review the lifecycle capital and operating costs for the proposed ventilation rate and associated electrical classification. - 2.1.1 Consider heating costs in the application of NFPA 820. - 2.1.2 Propose ventilation rates to the City for review, along with corresponding annual heating costs.

+2.1.3 Review the proposed ventilation strategy with the City and implement as per City direction.

-- Electrical classification vs. ventilation: - 3.1 For many spaces, NFPA 820 permits a lower ventilation rate provided that a higher level of electrical classification is provided.
-The higher ventilation rate and lower electrical classification shall be utilized in all cases, except as follows: - 3.1.1 The total lifecycle costs of the higher ventilation rate is significantly greater than the lifecycle costs of electrical classification; - 3.1.2 The proposed lower ventilation rate will provide adequate ventilation to remove any toxic gases, including H2S, in any area that is routinely occupied; - 3.1.3 The proposed ventilation rate and electrical classification does not impede maintenance activities; and - 3.1.4 The proposed lower ventilation rate is accepted by the City. - 3.2 In spaces that are routinely occupied space or have a significant level of maintenance requirements, an electrical classification of Class I, Zone 1 (Div.
+- 3. Electrical classification vs. ventilation: - 3.1 For many spaces, NFPA 820 permits a lower ventilation rate provided that a higher level of electrical classification is provided.
+The higher ventilation rate and lower electrical classification shall be utilized in all cases, except as follows: - 3.1.1 The total lifecycle costs of the higher ventilation rate is significantly greater than the lifecycle costs of electrical classification; - 3.1.2 The proposed lower ventilation rate will provide adequate ventilation to remove any toxic gases, including H2S, in any area that is routinely occupied; - 3.1.3 The proposed ventilation rate and electrical classification does not impede maintenance activities; and - 3.1.4 The proposed lower ventilation rate is accepted by the City. - 3.2 In spaces that are routinely occupied or have a significant level of maintenance requirements, an electrical classification of Class I, Zone 1 (Div.
 1) presents much greater maintenance challenges than a Class I, Zone 2 (Div.
 2) electrical classification.
 The City will not typically accept a Class I, Zone 1 (Div.
 1) electrical classification in any routinely occupied space or a space with significant maintenance requirements.